 The Best Ways to Format an Email Signature

 When creating an email signature, the format of it is an essential design point to consider.
-Having an email signature that has had no thought to the layout can look messy and also make you look unprofessional.
-If you’re struggling with the format of your signature, check out the guide below!
+Having an email signature that has had no thought put to the layout can look messy and make you look unprofessional.
+If you’re struggling with the format of your signature, check out our guide below.

-The best way to decide on the format is by creating an email signature hierarchy with the elements you want to include.
-What is the first thing you want the recipient to see?
-What are the most important elements?
+The best way to decide on the format of your template is by creating an email signature hierarchy with the elements you want to include.

 - Job title